A brief overview of Australia’s economic response to COVID-19

 From 12 March 2020, the instant asset write-off threshold was increased to AUD150,000 (up from AUD30,000) and access was expanded to include businesses with a turnover of less than AUD500 million (up from AUD50 million).

 The threshold applies on a per asset basis, so eligible businesses can instantly write-off multiple assets each costing less than AUD150,000 that are purchased by 31 December 2020.

 Boosting cashflow for employers

-From 28 April 2020, eligible SMEs will receive a tax-free cash flow boost of between AUD20,000 and AUD100,000 through credits in the activity statement system when they lodge all relevant activity statements.
+From March to September 2020, eligible SMEs were eligible to receive a tax-free cash flow boost of between AUD20,000 and AUD100,000 through credits in the activity statement system when they lodge all relevant activity statements.
 Key points related to measure include:

 - The business must have an aggregated annual turnover of less than AUD50 million and employ workers

 - To be calculated based on the PAYG withholding as recorded in the affected business’ quarterly activity statement